spxbhuhb/rui/README.md

 Rui is inspired by [Svelte](https://svelte.io), but it is not a port of Svelte.

-Works on JVM and JS at the moment, it may work on Native also depending on the IR support of Native.
+Works on JVM and JS at the moment, may work on Native also, depending on the IR support of Native.

 ## Status